LoopKit/loopdocs/docs/gh-actions/gh-update.md

 Option 2: If you chose to enable Automatic Updates from *TestFlight* for the *Loop* app, the updated build will be installed over your existing app as soon as it uploaded to *TestFlight*.

-* In this case, when you look at the&nbsp;<span translate="no">TestFlight</span>&nbsp;app on your phone, the app should have installed automatically
+* In this case, when you look at the *TestFlight* app on your phone, the app should have installed automatically
 * Refer to the GIF above, the message will say `Open` instead of `Install`

 ## Choose Previous Build